- Home

 Your employer or its carrier typically chooses the authorized treating physician.
 Treatment outside that network may not be covered without approval.

-Insurance Carrier Review
+Investigation by the Insurance Carrier

 The carrier reviews medical records, accident details, and wage information to determine eligibility under state law.